443eb9/bevy_entitiles/README.md

 # ✨Bevy EntiTiles 🎈

 A tilemap library for bevy.
+With many algorithms built in.

 **Notice** that the crate is still in need of optimization and development.
 So don't use this in your formal projects.